 3D printing eliminates manufacturing constraints and makes production more agile and responsive.
 By using 3D printing technology, manufacturers can reduce the total cost of the product by speeding up the manufacturing process and using materials that, on balance, are more cost-effective than traditional materials.

 The end result is a lower cost, faster process, and rapid delivery for early commercialization or clinical trial evaluation.
 Manufacturers that have used 3D printing to make their products have benefited by a faster time to market, which ultimately helps drive higher revenue and profits.

 This is particularly apparent with tooling as an alternative to machining.
 You can carry out more revisions in design and tooling at a fraction of the cost it would take to do so with traditional machining processes.

 3D printing is also advantageous when it comes to creating complex geometries that can’t be produced in any other way, especially not with traditional manufacturing processes.
-This eliminates constraints on design that free up the manufacturer to expand horizons.
+This eliminates design constraints that free up the manufacturer to expand horizons.

 Taking Advantage of Medical 3D Printing

 The benefits of 3D printing in the medical space have allowed countless manufacturers and designers the ability to rapidly innovate and create.
 This ultimately will lower costs and speed up the process so that devices and products use to come to market.

 Additionally, 3D printing has been a boon for instructors in academic settings as well as physicians in the field, who use 3D-printed models not only for instruction, but for better diagnostics and better patient care.